 Tracking business expenses is crucial.
 It allows you to:

-- Become more aware of how you’re spending
+- Become more aware of how you’re spending your money

-- Improve your money management
+- Improve your overall money management